m4theus-dev/umc-projects/java/array-based-inventory-system/README.md

-# Array Based Inventory System
+# ArrayList Based Inventory System
-A simple inventory management system implemented in Java using arrays.
+A simple inventory management system implemented in Java using ArrayList.
 This project is a console-based application designed to practice fundamental programming concepts and basic data structures.

 ## Features
 * Add new products
 * Remove products
-* Set product IDs
-* Update product quantity
+* Adjust or set product quantity
 * List all products in the inventory
+* Inventory monitoring
-* Simple command-line interface
+* Simple command-line interface with multiple pages
+* Safe user input handling (`readInt`, `readDouble`, `readString`)
+* Wait-for-enter functionality before returning to menus
+* Clear and descriptive inline comments

 ## Technologies
 * Java